 Hormone replacement therapy (HRT)

-There is little evidence to show that herbal remedies such as black cohosh, red clover, angelica and evening primrose oil, work.
-Herbal remedies are medicines and can have side-effects and interact with other medicines.
-For example, there have been reports of black cohosh causing damage to your liver.
-Ask your GP or pharmacist for advice if you plan to try any herbal treatments.
+Like medicines, herbal remedies can have side-effects and can interact with other drugs.
+For example, there have been reports of black cohosh causing damage to the liver.
+Ask your pharmacist for advice if you plan to try any herbal treatment.

-- surgery to remove your ovaries (oophorectomy) which may be carried out during surgery to remove your womb (hysterectomy)
+- surgery to remove your ovaries, which may be carried out during surgery to remove your womb (hysterectomy)

 - radiotherapy to the pelvic area